“What’s the UK job market like?”

 The Prism Executive Recruitment perspective: management consultancy recruitment

-The job market for management consulting has clearly declined.
-Since mid-2023, the Big Four and other leading consultancies, including typically resilient strategy firms, have publicly announced redundancies.
+The job market in management consulting has declined significantly in the last two years.
+Indeed since mid-2023, the Big Four and other leading consultancies, including typically resilient strategy firms, have publicly announced redundancies.
 Numerous smaller firms have been quietly reducing their permanent teams or associates.

 At present, few consulting employers have sufficient vacancies to absorb the large number of unemployed management consulting professionals.